pdelong42/mandelbrojt/README.md

 Lessons learned
 ===============

- - In generating the PBM output, using pmap incurred may more overhead than using map.
+ - In generating the PBM output, using `pmap` incurred may more overhead than using `map`.

  - Implementing the orbit calculations as a lazy sequence (while sexy) was way too inefficient, and unnecessarily memory-intensive,